 Overall the demand in INA’s key markets, such as Croatia, Slovenia and Bosnia, decreased significantly, more-or-less equivalent to 70% of Sisak’s nominal capacity.

 Since taking over management control of INA in 2009, the company has responded firmly to the changes in market dynamics, reversed the decline in its market share both in Croatia and in Bosnia and successfully captured other markets through increasing exports.
 In 2012, while the market was still declining, INA even managed to increase its motor fuel sales both in Croatia and overall.

 INA aims to maintain its strong market share in the increasingly competitive Croatian regional markets.
 To meet this challenge, INA has taken several important steps under MOL’s leadership:

 - All necessary investments needed to produce EURO V quality fuels were carried out;

 - INA also introduced premium fuel grades with additives;

-- The modernization of INA’s Croatian retail network was accelerated, with more than 160 stations already modernized in the country in the past years, far more than any competitor in Croatia or in the broader region.
+- The modernization of INA’s Croatian retail network was accelerated, with overall 212 stations modernized by the end of 2018.

-At the end of 2012 INA’s retail network consisted of 396 filling stations in Croatia, 45 in Bosnia and Herzegovina, six in Slovenia and one in Montenegro.
+At the end of 2018 INA’s retail network consisted of 500 service stations across Croatia, Bosnia and Herzegovina, Slovenia and Montenegro.